Carabouille/Alarm_Clock_dawn_simulator/README.md

 # Alarm_Clock_dawn_simulator
-Hello I'm Carabouille and this is my GitHub to present you my project for Fallout !
+Hello I'm Carabouille a french guy who love tech and hardware and this is my GitHub to present you my project for Fallout !
 I'm gonna present you my alarm clock with dawn simulator feature !

 # The idea